logo

 Kent State University

 Kent State University offers numerous degrees and certificates for prospective counselors, including a Bachelor of Arts (BA) in Psychology with a concentration in Counseling Careers.
 This degree is designed to prepare students for entry-level careers in mental health and counseling settings or for further study at the graduate level.
-Students can take classes at the main campus in Kent or at eight regional campuses throughout the state.
+Students can take classes at the main campus in Kent or at seven regional campuses throughout the state.
 The degree is comprised of 120 credits with 42 upper-division courses and an experiential learning component.
-Kent State also has CACREP-accredited Master of Education (MEd) degrees in Clinical Mental Health Counseling, School Counseling, and Rehabilitation Counseling; undergraduate and graduate certificates in Addiction Counseling; and a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision.
+Kent State also offers two combined bachelor’s/master’s degree programs for students who want to pursue the CACREP-accredited Master of Education (M.Ed.) degree in Clinical Mental Health Counseling or Clinical Rehabilitation Counseling.
+For the Mental Health graduate program, students first earn a Bachelor of Science (BS) in Human Development and Family Studies; and for the Rehabilitation program, students pursue a Bachelor of Science in Education (BSE) in Special Education.
+Kent State also offers CACREP-accredited M.Ed. degrees in School Counseling and Clinical Rehabilitation Counseling; undergraduate and graduate certificates in Addiction Counseling; an Educational Specialist (EdS) degree in Counseling; and a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision.

 Tiffin University